7 Critical WordPress Security Measures for Enterprise Sites

 For enterprise sites using Trustdom's platform, take advantage of their zero-downtime update feature combined with read-only filesystem security.
 This approach minimizes risks during updates and aligns with the enterprise security strategies outlined in this guide.

-6. Use Containers for Better Security
+6. Use Immutable Containers for Ultimate Security

 Separate WordPress Components